yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/scala/ycql.md

 This tutorial assumes that you have:

 - installed YugabyteDB, created a universe and are able to interact with it using the YCQL shell.
-If not, please follow these steps in the [quick start guide](../../../../api/ycql/quick-start/).
+If not, follow these steps in [Quick start](../../../../api/ycql/quick-start/).
-- installed Scala version 2.12+ and sbt 1.3.8+
+- installed Scala version 2.12 or later.
+- installed sbt 1.3.8  or later.

 ### Create the sbt build file